XavierJEsteve/GatorDisco/README.md

   ii.	cd build && cmake .. # Build from that directory so the build files are in one place iii.	cmake --build . # Build the project
 4. Run the new executable

+To be able to run and compile C code onto the Lauchpad, please read CCS_C_Project_Creation_V2020.pdf